Psychological Science: Frequently Asked Questions

 A: One-semester thesis can be completed in either the fall or spring semester of the senior year.
 With a one-semester project, students typically review the literature on a particular topic and/or investigate a research question non-empirically (i.e., they do not collect data).
 The quality of the work is held to the same high standards as two-semester theses, but because there is no data collection and analysis involved, the project can be completed in its entirety in one semester.

-To qualify for Honors in Psychology, students must do a two-semester thesis project.
-The requirements for Honors are B+ or higher GPA at the beginning of senior year, B+ or higher in Statistics and Research Methods and Practicum.
+To qualify for Honors in Psychological Science, students must do a two-semester thesis project.
+The requirements for Honors are B+ or higher GPA at the beginning of senior year, B+ or higher in Statistics and Research Methods and Practicum combined.
 As part of the requirement for a two-semester thesis, students enroll in senior research seminar.
 In the fall semester, students generate research questions, design their study, and write a research proposal.
 In the spring, they carry out the project; collect and analyze their data, write a complete research report, and present their project orally.

-Q: What is the advantage of doing a year-long senior thesis in Psychology?
+Q: What is the advantage of doing a year-long senior thesis in Psychological Science?

 Q: Is it better to pursue a graduate degree in psychology immediately after graduation, or is it better to take some time off before applying for an advanced degree?